 A better approach is to refer back to a previous conversation or topic and add a funny twist.

 “Hey!
 Remember when we were talking about our favorite comfort foods?
 Well, I just had this random thought: If you could create a bizarre food combination that surprisingly tastes amazing, what would it be?
 I think mine would be spaghetti tacos!”

 To seal the deal, suggest a date night bringing to life your creations.

 2. Bring Up A Related Subject

-If a conversation feels flat and you don’t know how to keep a conversation going with a guy because you don’t want to revisit the last topic you just spoke about, you could bring up a related subject.
+If a conversation feels flat and you don’t know how to keep a conversation going with a guy, you could bring up a related subject.